ParallelMaths/parallel/pages/primary-quiz-9.md

 By drawing on its diagonals, we can split the smaller square into 4 identical isosceles triangles.

-Observe that the larger square consists of 8 of these triangles, so the smaller square has an area of `1/2 × 100 = 50` cm<sup>2</sup>.
+Observe that the larger square consists of 8 of these triangles.

+Therefore the smaller square has an area of `1/2 × 100 = 50` cm<sup>2</sup>.
 :::